What is worm composting?

 The first step in getting started with worm composting is to set up your worm bin, otherwise known as a worm hotel or worm farm.

-We recommend the Worm Factory 360 or the Urban Worm Bag.
+I recommend the Worm Factory 360 or the Urban Worm Bag.
 They’re good quality worm bins with cool designs that make looking after your worms and harvesting your compost easily.
-Check out our in-depth review of the Urban Worm Bag for more information.
+Check out my in-depth review of the Urban Worm Bag for more information.

 Or you can make your own worm bin.